D.K. Metcalf Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 Matchup vs. Pittsburgh

-- Metcalf had 61 receiving yards in one career matchup against the Steelers, 1.5 fewer than his receiving yards prop bet over/under for Sunday's game (62.5).
+- In his one matchup against the Steelers, Metcalf's 61 receiving yards total is 1.5 less than his over/under for Sunday's game (62.5).

-- Metcalf caught a touchdown pass in that outing against the Steelers.
+- Metcalf caught a touchdown pass in that game against the Steelers.

-- The 272.0 passing yards the Steelers yield per game makes them the NFL's 19th-ranked pass defense this season.
+- This week Metcalf will face the NFL's 19th-ranked pass defense (272.0 yards allowed per game).

-- The Steelers have allowed 10 touchdowns through the air (2.0 per game).
-They are 21st in the league in that category.
+- The Steelers have conceded 10 passing TDs this season (2.0 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- In last week's game against the Rams, Metcalf was targeted five times and racked up five catches for 98 yards (19.6 yards per reception) and scored two touchdowns.
+- Metcalf put together a 98-yard performance against the Rams last week on five catches (19.6 yards per reception) while being targeted five times and scoring two touchdowns.

-- Metcalf's 22 targets have resulted in 15 receptions for 270 yards (90.0 ypg) and four touchdowns during his last three games.
+- Metcalf has hauled in 15 passes (22 targets) for 270 yards (90.0 per game) and has four touchdowns in his last three games.

 Metcalf's Seattle Teammates